 Is your Border collie aggressive to the other dogs and children?
-Why they become aggressive and frustrated?
+Why do they become aggressive and frustrated?
 What is the reason behind Border collie’s aggression and frustration?
 Is this because of any health problem?
 Is this aggression in this breed from the time they are born?
 How to get rid of Border collie’s aggression?
-What are the consequences you can face because of Border collies aggression?
-How Border collies React to the things in their aggressive mood?
+What are the consequences you can face because of a Border collie’s aggression?
+How do Border collies React to things in their aggressive mood?

-Border collie’s aggression is very dangerous and could result in causing many troubles for the owner.
-Border collies get aggressive if they don’t get attention from their owner, want to exercise to stretch legs or notice something strange.
+Border collie’s aggression is very dangerous and could result in causing much trouble for the owner.
+Border collies get aggressive if they don’t get attention from their owner, want to exercise to stretch their legs, or notice something strange.
 Aggression is not common in Border collies.
 There is always a reason behind your Border collie’s aggression.
 The reason may cause behind their barking, growling, chasing, or even biting depending upon the circumstances.

 Why is my border collie so aggressive:

 Border collies are very intelligent and loyal herding dogs.
 Their love for their owner is limitless, but sometimes it could end up in dangerous situations and consequences.
 There is always a reason behind your Border collie’s aggression.
 An owner needs to take action as soon as possible.

 Border collie show signs of aggression.
 Good training in good manners and behavior is necessary to provide a Border collie otherwise it will be too late if you did not control your Border collie’s aggression on time.